dogpetkid/DPK-Generator-Project/README.md

 ## EnumConverter

 A module created to convert between GTFO Enumerator names and indexes.
 This module is obsolete as of the release of [Rundown 005 Rebirth][Rundown005] because enumerators in the DataBlocks are represented as strings instead of integers.

+## ConfigManager

+A module created to ensure the existence of a config file and read the values from it.

 ---